lance/lance.github.io/src/words/immutability.md

 > A mutative API which does not update the data in-place, but instead always yields new updated data.

-Rather than turning this post into an `immutable` module tutorial, I will just show you a few interesting techniques that we can use in our examples.
-If you want to learn more, follow the links at the end of the post.

-First let's examine our data model.
+Rather than turning this post into an `immutable` module tutorial, I will just show you how it might apply to our example data model.
 The `immutable` module has a number of different data types.
 Since we've already seen our `Product` model as a plain old JavaScript `Object`, it probably makes the most sense to use the `Map` data type from `immutable`.

 **`product.js`**